 - FHA loan down payment of 3.5% on a $400,000 house: $14,000

 FHA Vs. Conventional Loans: Interest Rates

 Mortgage interest rates are affected by the following high-level factors:

 - The Federal Reserve

-Monthly payments on adjustable rate mortgages (ARMs) change periodically depending on the prevailing interest rate after the fixed-rate period expires.
+Monthly payments on adjustable-rate mortgages (ARMs) change periodically depending on the prevailing interest rate after the initial fixed-rate period expires.
 Fixed-rate mortgages keep the same interest amount and payment until you pay off the mortgage.

-Discount points are fees paid to a lender to get a lower interest rate.
+Discount points are prepaid to a lender to get a lower interest rate.
 You pay for discount points to enjoy lower monthly mortgage payments over the life of the loan.

 Conventional Loan Interest Rates

 Again, conventional loan interest rates depend on the factors you can influence.
-They also include your credit score and loan-to-value ratio (LTV).
+They also include your credit score and loan-to-value (LTV) ratio.
 LTV ratio refers to the amount of loan you take out relative to the value of the property that secures a loan.